umbraco/Umbraco-CMS/tests/Umbraco.Tests.AcceptanceTest/README.md

 ### Executing tests
 There are two npm scripts that can be used to execute the test:

-1. `npm run ui`
+1. `npm run test`
    - Executes the tests headless.
-1. `npm run headed`
+1. `npm run ui`
-   - Executes the tests in a browser handled by a cypress application.
+   - Executes the tests in a browser handled by a playwright application.

  In case of errors it is recommended to use `await page.pause()` so you can step through your test.